arushirai1/ucf-101/README.md

 # ucf-101

-## How to Train DeepCluster with i3d as base on UCF-101 data
+## How to Train DeepCluster with i3d on UCF-101 data

 1. Change paths to dataset in build_paths function in Utils.py
 2. (Not required) Edit sampling method in create_frames function in Utils.py